TemporarilyOffline/FT8Off/README.md

 BANDS
 As this is not an official contest, any band/frequency which allows FT8 is permitted.

-ONE TRANSMITTER
+TWO TRANSMITTERS
-A maximum of ONE Transmitter may be used at any given time during the competition.
-Contestants MUST indicate if they have switched Transmitters during the competition.
-A maximum of two different transmitters may be used during the span of each contest/competition if they are not used together.
-Once a transmitter has been deemed swapped or replaced, it may not be used for the rest of the competition/contest.
-Total output power must not exceed **1500 watts** on any band at any time, anything above 1500 Watts makes you a WAR CRIMINAL.
+A maximum of TWO Transmitters may be used at any given time during the competition.
+Total output power must not exceed **1500 watts** on any band at any time, anything above 100 Watts makes you a WAR CRIMINAL.

 AWARDS
 In the future, multiple awards may be offered.
 The plan or thought is to have two different awards: Multiband competition awards and single band.
 Awards can be done in certificate format or in prize format.
 Awards can also be fun.
 Any recommendations for awards may be considered.